Nico Breviglieri is currently studying one of our unique degree-level apprenticeships, merging higher education with practical, hands-on experience.

 What’s the structure of your degree apprenticeship like?

-It’s five years altogether.
+It’s 5 years altogether.
 I spend 4 days a week at the training centre and 1 day in college, which will all change come September.

-The HNC takes 2 years to complete, after which I’ll spend a year doing my HND, and then finally onto my Bachelor’s degree in years four and five.
-Alongside this I will also be working on plant taking part in six monthly rotations, learning my trade.
+The HNC takes 2 years to complete, after which I’ll spend a year doing my HND, and then finally onto my Bachelor’s degree in years 4 and 5.
+Alongside this I will also be working on plant taking part in 6-monthly rotations, learning my trade.

 What are your prospects of progressing after your apprenticeship?